List of Blue Heelers characters: Amy Fox

 Amy Fox, played by Rachel Gordon, made her first appearance on 17 July 2004.
 Amy entered the show in season 11 after the bombing of the Mount Thomas Police Station.
 She was billed as being "Early 30s, sweetly spoken, feminine but with a take-no-prisoners policing style."
 She is also "smart", but "desperate for love and approval after childhood tragedies."
-Amy is partnered with Detective P. J. Hasham (Martin Sacks).
+Amy is partnered with Senior Detective P. J. Hasham (Martin Sacks).
 At first, there is tension between the two but eventually they form a close friendship.
 Her parents died in a car accident when she was eight years old, and afterward she lived with her aunt and uncle.
 She happily lived with them for four years until her uncle started molesting and raping her when she was 12 years old.
 The abuse continued until her aunt kicked her out when she was 16.
 She confronted her uncle in season 12 of the show and told him that the reason her aunt kicked her out was because she became pregnant with his baby.
 Her aunt made her abort the baby before driving her to the train station and telling her never to come home.
 Her uncle then confesses to molesting her 15 years ago and is arrested.
-Amy continues to work with P.J until he joins a Homicide Squad in Melbourne.
+Amy continues to work with P.J until he joins a Cold Case Squad in Melbourne.
 She is later partnered with Evan Jones (Ditch Davey) when he becomes a detective.